-For that indicator, The World Bank provides data for Brazil from 1960 to 2017.
-The average value for Brazil during that period was 35.1 billion U.S. dollars with a minumum of 2.6 billion U.S. dollars in 1961 and a maximum of 113.6 billion U.S. dollars in 2011.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2020.
+The average value for Brazil during that period was 36.9 billion U.S. dollars with a minimum of 2.6 billion U.S. dollars in 1961 and a maximum of 113.59 billion U.S. dollars in 2011.

 Definition: Agriculture corresponds to International Standard Industrial Classification (ISIC) divisions 1-5, while the origin of value added is determined by the ISIC, revision 3.
 Agriculture value added is the net output of the agriculture sector, including forestry, hunting and fishing, and cultivation of crops and livestock production, after adding up all outputs and subtracting intermediate inputs.
 Deductions for depreciation of fabricated assets and depletion and degradation of natural resources are not included in the calculation.
 Values are in billion U.S. dollars.